What is dementia?

 We believe in putting the person before their condition and offer truly personalised residential and nursing care for those living with all stages of dementia.
 We understand that the dementia journey is tough on families too, so we offer lots of support.

-Gracewell of Newbury is a luxury care home in Newbury, situated just a short walk from West Berkshire Community Hospital.
-This home benefits from a stunning landscaped sensory garden and premium amenities, a salon, cinema room, pub and a coffee shop.
+Newbury Grove is a luxury care home in a vibrant market town, and just a short walk from West Berkshire Community Hospital.
+Our Newbury home has plenty of nearby amenities and offers excellent rail and road connections.
+Residents can enjoy stunning landscaped sensory gardens and premium features including a hair salon and cinema.

 Please click to access a helpful video made by one of our Dementia Friendly West Berkshire member organisations about paying for care